iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 When using Bob's platform, Alice can:

-- Protect her data using the platform's DataProtector feature
+- Protect her data using the Bob's platform's DataProtector feature
 - Maintain full control over who can access her protected data
 - Authorize specific iExec Apps and persons like Bob to use her data in a secure environment